webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

   // otherwise `options.filename` is used as chunk name.

   filename: string,
   // The filename template for the commons chunk.
-Can contain the same placeholder as `output.filename`.
+Can contain the same placeholders as `output.filename`.
   // If omitted the original filename is not modified (usually `output.filename` or `output.chunkFilename`).

   minChunks: number|Infinity|function(module, count) -> boolean,